smalers/welcome-to-the-usa/1950/booklet/01-title-page.md

 *on the occassion of his Naturalization*

-M-76
-1955
-Revised 1956
 ---
 UNITED STATES DEPARTMENT OF JUSTICE
+J. Howard McGrath, Attorney General
 IMMIGRATION AND NATURALIZATION SERVICE
+Argyle R. Mackey, Acting Commissioner